aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/slide-master/_index.md

 ## **Clone Slide Master to Another Presentation**

 To clone a Slide Master to another presentation, call the [**addClone**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/SlideCollection#addClone-aspose.slides.ISlide-aspose.slides.IMasterSlide-boolean-) method from the destination presentation alongside a Slide Master passed into it.
-This Javascript code shows you how to clone a Slide Master to another presentation:
+This JavaScript code shows you how to clone a Slide Master to another presentation:

 ```javascript
 var presSource = new aspose.slides.Presentation();